Blasphemy>>MACTÄTUS - NORWAY

 Members

-The band was formed in 1989 as a black metal, albeit with keyboards.
+The band was formed by singer Hate Rodvitnesson and guitarist Gaut as Blasphemy in 1989 as a black metal act, albeit with keyboards.
 At first Hate was both the singer and the drummer.
-The group moved slowly issuing two demos in 1993 and 1996.
-A debut came out in 1997, but a demo called A Dark Journey was issued in 1998.
+The monicker was changed wit a full line-up.
+The group moved slowly issuing two demos in 1993 (the unreleased In Sorrow) and 1996 (Sorgvinter).
+A debut album came out in 1997, but a demo called A Dark Journey was issued in 1998.
 This lead to a deal with Napalm Records of Austria which took on the band and its female vocals and keyboards sound.

-Provenance Of Cruelty, which was produced by Samoth of Emperor, was followed by the re-release of the band’s debut by the new label.
-The debut was also announced for reappearnce through Moribund Cult.
-The band had asserted the French Embassy had ripped it off.
+Provenance Of Cruelty, which was co-mixed by Samoth of Emperor (the Emperor members were recording their own IX Equilibrium at the same studio as well), was followed by the re-release of the band’s debut by the new label.
+The debut was also announced for reappearance through Moribund Cult.
+Nocturno Culto of Darkthrone contributed lyrics.
+The group gave a concert alongside Emperor and Odium in Oslo.
+The band had asserted the French Embassy Productions had ripped it off.
+The Complex Bewitchment was entitled Utter Inferior Millennium initially.
 Suicide - produced by Peter Tägtgren and issued in July - was prophetic in that it ended up being the band’s end.
+A bassist called Mefistofeles had joined towards the end.

 Mactätus is Latin for slaughter and immolation.
 The band claimed Herr Bukkefot was involved in church burnings.
-Both Forn and former member Istar play in another band called Svartahrid.
+Both Forn and former member Istar formed and played in another band called Svartahrid.

 Reviews